Antlar Privacy Policy

 - Contact information: email address, phone number, and postal address

-- Lot ownership information: contact details of lot owners, mortgagees, covenant chargees, tenants, and other parties relevant to the ownership or occupation status of lots within your scheme
+- Lot ownership information: contact details of lot owners, mortgagees, covenant chargees, tenants, managing agents, and other parties relevant to the ownership or occupation status of lots within your scheme

 - Account information: username, password, and account preferences

-- Scheme information: strata plan number, lot details, and scheme correspondence
+- Scheme information: strata plan number, lot details, scheme correspondence, and meeting records

 - Usage information: how you interact with the Service, features accessed, and queries submitted